-^{} The total actual allocation will be equal to 100%, and there may be some holdings in cash.
-In addition, we may accept certain degree of deviation from the above targets across asset classes in order to manage the portfolio efficiently or to optimise the portfolio based on the prevailing market condition and views.
+There may be some holdings in cash.
+In addition, we may accept certain degree of deviation from the above targets in order to manage the portfolio efficiently.

-How do we decide your bonuses and interest?
+How do we decide your non-guaranteed benefits?

-When deciding the bonuses and interest, we group your policy with other similar policies, based on various characteristics which may include the plan structure, currency and issue date, and consider them as a whole.
+When deciding the non-guaranteed benefits, we may group your policy with similar participating policies, based on various characteristics which may include the plan structure, currency and issue date, and consider them as a whole.
+The group may also include policies other than the Dimensions policies.
 This allows us to have a larger sum of money and invest with more flexibility.
 At the same time, you can share the profits and losses with the owners of other policies.

-We closely monitor the participating fund and review the bonuses and interest at least annually.
-The more assets allocated in the growth assets (e.g. equity), the more frequent we may adjust the bonuses.
-We may consider not adjusting the bonuses and interest at all, but we may also adjust the bonuses and interest once, twice or even more in a particular year if we consider this necessary to be fair to all policy owners.
+We closely monitor the participating fund and review the non-guaranteed benefits at least annually.
+The more assets allocated in the growth assets (e.g. equity), the more frequent we may adjust them.
+We may consider not adjusting the non-guaranteed benefits at all, but we may also adjust them once, twice or even more in a particular year if we consider this necessary to be fair to all policy owners.

-During each review, we look at the following to decide the bonuses and interest to be paid:
+During each review, we look at the following to decide the non-guaranteed benefits to be paid: